tunguyenthaison/project-euler/src/09-note.md

 \end{cases}
 $$

-We only need to run an $\mathcal{O}(1)$-algorithm, using the quadractic formula to check if there is integer solution to
+We only need to run an $\mathcal{O}(1)$-algorithm, using the quadratic formula, to check if there is an integer solution.

 $$
     x^2 - Bx + C = 0.